kkrull/bambam/README.md

     `midi/`.
   - `midi/`: Abstract data model and core logic.
 No dependencies.
 - Use the following criteria to decide where to put code:
+  - Goal: Use reasonable but fairly objective criteria to maintain flow.
+    Example: using pure functions avoids the need to decide which class gets a new method and makes unit testing pretty simple.
   - Any data crossing a boundary: Make a `class`.
 Avoid naked primitives.
   - Simple data queries: Make these methods on the class containing the data.
   - Functions that do stuff: Make pure `functions`.
 Group pure functions that